MyMemoryChat/.github/profile/README.md

 * **Persistent Knowledge Graph:** Stores data into a Neo4j graph knowledge.
 * **Interactive Chat Interface:** Offers a user-friendly experience for querying and interacting with data using the client.

-Our system is designed to:
+This system is designed to:

 * Provide accurate, contextually relevant and positive responses.
 * Automate data retrieval and updating tasks.